 Democrats in the running for the State house seats in District 28 fared better.
 State Representative.
 Kelli Butler won re-election, while first-time candidate Aaron Lieberman knocked Republican Maria Syms out of her seat.

-Phoenix New Times will update this article with a statement from McGee when it's available.
+will update this article with a statement from McGee when it's available.